 In November 2010, the American Supreme Court rejected a request by Holocaust victims to start lawsuits in American states against the Italian Generali Group.
 In response to this, a bill was introduced to the Senate in December 2010, entitled 'Restoration of Legal Rights for Claimants under Holocaust-Era Insurance Policies Act of 2010' (S. 4033).
-This bill strongly resembled H.R.
-1746 in terms of contents.
+The contents of this bill strongly resembled H.R.
+1746.